bramvaes/TPW/README.md

 This manuscript was published in *AGU Advances* in 2025:

-Vaes, B. & van Hinsbergen, D. J. (2025).
+Vaes, B. & van Hinsbergen, D. J. J. (2025).
 Slow true polar wander around varying equatorial axes since 320 Ma.
 AGU Advances.

 -------
 Repo for the data files and Python codes used to compute the magnitude, rate, and direction of true polar wander (TPW) during the last 320 Ma.